TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

-An update to this privacy policy will take effect on January 17, 2015.
-To learn more, click here. **Effective May 15, 2014 Learn More**Web Services Privacy Policy
+**Effective January 17, 2015 Learn More**Web Services Privacy Policy
-May 15, 2014
+January 17, 2015

 If you are accessing this Web Services Privacy Policy from a mobile device, and would like to read a mobile-optimized and TRUSTe-approved summary privacy notice for http://m.comcast.net and the XfinityTV Player mobile application, please click here. http://privacy-policy.truste.com/certified-policy/mobile/app/en/comcast.com/index.html